herecomesjaycee/CV/README.md

 In week 5 of the Makers Academy course, I nominated myself as the of lead of the group project, which was to complete a minimum viable product of an Airbnb clone.
 My perseverance/ can do attitude was infectious, and the team worked hard together towards an end result we all very pleased with.

 #### Mentoring
 I am a mentor of a student whom started the Makers Academy course 6 weeks after I did.
-We often pair in the evening and answered any questions she had for the week.
-I often take time out during my study hours to help others in my course with a range of education tools such as diagramming, delving into the topic, creating easy to read examples and more.
+We often pair in evenings and have one technical discussion each week.
+During the course, I often take time out during my study hours to help other students with a range of education tools such as diagramming, delving into the topic using documentation, practical examples and more.

 ##Projects